FabmanHQ/fabman-api/sections/spaces.md

 Every space has opening hours and a list of holidays, both of which can be used to limit access to its [equipment](equipment.md).

+A space has billing settings like currency, invoice templates, invoice number format, …

 ## Live API documentation
 [https://fabman.io/api/v1/documentation#/spaces](https://fabman.io/api/v1/documentation#/spaces)